School leavers often have a surprising large amount of material to include in their first resume.

 For example, imagine you’re applying for an airline customer service role.
 A key skill in roles like this is working well with others.
 If you can show that you’ve participated in team-based activities and sports outside of school, this can make you look like a great candidate.

 If you’re still in high school or recently graduated from Year 12, it’s important to get a good head start by using Australian content and formatting.
 The key recommendation here is to use caution when selecting a good template.
 Job search websites provide free sample resumes and CVs – however – some templates provided by these sites can be difficult to edit.

 Here are some important inclusions in your school leaver resume or CV:

 - Just your name, suburb and city – but not your private home address or date of birth

-- Confirm you have rights to work in Australia
+- State clearly that you have rights to work in Australia

-- Details of your most recently completed educational qualification, e.g. Year 12, etc.
+- Give details of your most recently completed educational qualification, e.g. HSC, Year 12, etc.

-- Employment history – this is where you can list any casual jobs, etc.
+- Employment history – list casual and voluntary jobs, etc.

 - List the languages you’re proficient in (written/spoken)

-- Details of training completed (e.g. first aid)
+- Provide details of training completed (e.g. first aid)